 - develop valuable tenancy life skills and establish a tenancy history, enabling access to other tenancies in the future and reducing the probability of returning to the Homelessness Service System

-- Currently in our Hope Street in Melton Program
+- currently in our Hope Street in Melton program (internal client referrals only)

-- Links to the Melton Local Government Area
+- linked to the Melton Local Government Area

-- Capacity and willingness to participate in the Program
+- willing and have the capacity to participate in the program

-Please contact us for further information about the Hope to Home in Melton Program.
+Please contact us for further information about the program.